jeffreyliu8/Native-Floyd-Steinberg-Dithering/README.md

 [![](https://jitpack.io/v/jeffreyliu8/Native-Floyd-Steinberg-Dithering.svg)](https://jitpack.io/#jeffreyliu8/Native-Floyd-Steinberg-Dithering)

 # Native-Floyd-Steinberg-Dithering
-Android library for native floyd steinberg dithering on bitmap using JNI/NDK
+Android library for floyd-steinberg dithering on bitmap using JNI/Cmake

-Why NFSD
+Why FSD
 ----------------
 For those who don't know the purpose of Floyd-Steinberg algorithm, it is a algorithm to turn color image to black and white(NOT GRAYSCALE).

 When would we use this?
 Well, for those e-ink displays like Amazon Kindle, they can't display color images, and just black and white would still look bad, this is when this algorithm is usful.

 I have tried using just java to run the algorithm, but it is slow.
 Not a good idea to run on main thread.
-With NFSD, you can use Android Studio with instand run and still run these image filters with C++.
-It is small and easy to use.
+This library is small and easy to use.

-Using NFSD
+Using FSD
 ----------------

 ### Setup